hadadadebadada/AutomatedEmailGenerationWithCustomAttachments/README.md

 ## Implementation Details

-### Dependencies

-- Java Mail API for email sending functionality.
-- JSON Parser for loading and parsing JSON files.
+# Application Automation Documentation

-### Key Components
+## Key Components

+### `MailSender`
-- `MailSender`: Handles the construction and sending of emails.
+Handles the construction and sending of emails, leveraging the Java Mail API for email creation and SMTP authentication.

+### `ApplicationCreation`
-- `ApplicationCreation`: Manages the loading of JSON files, duplicate checking, and initiation of the email sending process.
+Manages the loading of JSON files for job listings, performs duplicate checks, and initiates the email sending process through `MailSender`.

-### Mail Sending Process
+## Mail Sending Process

-The `MailSender` class is responsible for setting up email properties, authenticating with the SMTP server, and sending emails with attachments.
-It uses the Java Mail API to create and send emails that include:

-- Email body text with placeholders for dynamic content.
-- Attachments, typically documents or other relevant files.
+The `MailSender` class is integral to the application, facilitating:

+- Configuration of email properties.
+- Authentication with SMTP servers.
+- Sending of emails, which may include attachments and are formatted with a greeting, body, and closing statement.

-### Email Composition
+## Email Composition

+Emails are crafted to include:

+- Dynamic content within the body text.
-Emails are composed with a specific structure, including a greeting, body text relevant to the application, and a closing statement.
-Attachments are added as needed based on the data processed from the JSON files.
+- Attachments based on the requirements and data sourced from JSON files.

 ## Setup and Configuration

-1. **Configure SMTP Settings**: Before running the application, ensure that SMTP settings (username, password, host, port) are correctly configured in the `MailSender` class.
+1. **Configure SMTP Settings**: Prioritize the setup of SMTP settings (username, password, host, port) within the `MailSender` class for email functionality.
-2. **Load JSON Files**: Place the JSON files to be compared in the specified directory.
+2. **Load JSON Files**: Ensure the necessary JSON files are placed in the designated directory for processing.
-3. **Run the Application**: Execute the `ApplicationCreation` main method to start the process.
+3. **Run the Application**: Initiate the application by executing the `ApplicationCreation` main method, starting the automated process.

+## Utility Tools

 ### ScrapyLinkCreator

-## Description
+#### Description

-`ScrapyLinkCreator` is designed to parse a JSON file containing job listings and generate a list of URLs by appending the reference numbers found in the JSON to a predefined base URL.
+`ScrapyLinkCreator` is crafted to parse JSON files containing job listings, generating URLs by appending reference numbers to a base URL.

-## Usage
+#### Usage

-- Ensure the JSON file is located at `/home/bruh/IdeaProjects/ApplicationAutomation/src/main/java/argeinput/links5.json`.
+- JSON location: `/home/bruh/IdeaProjects/ApplicationAutomation/src/main/java/argeinput/links5.json`.
-- The JSON file should have a structure where job listings are contained within an array named `stellenangebote`, and each listing has a `refnr` field.
+- JSON structure: Array named `stellenangebote` with listings having a `refnr` field.
-- Run `ScrapyLinkCreator` to print the generated URLs to the console.
+- Execution: Run `ScrapyLinkCreator` to output generated URLs.

-## Key Functionality
+#### Key Functionality

-- Reads and parses a JSON file.
-- Extracts `refnr` from each job listing in the array.
+- Parses JSON files to read job listings.
-- Concatenates each `refnr` with a base URL and prints the full URL.
+- Extracts and appends `refnr` to a base URL, printing the full URLs.

-# DubChecker
+### DubChecker

-## Description
+#### Description

-`DubChecker` is designed to identify duplicate company names across two JSON files.
-It compares a list of new companies (`new.json`) against a list of existing companies (`all.json`) and outputs the names of companies that appear in both files.
+`DubChecker` aims to identify duplicate company names by comparing listings across two JSON files, `new.json` and `all.json`.

-## Usage
+#### Usage

-- Prepare two JSON files: one named `all.json` for old entries and another named `new.json` for new entries.
-Both should be located under `/home/bruh/IdeaProjects/ApplicationAutomation/src/main/java/argeinput/`.
+- File preparation: Place `all.json` and `new.json` in the specified directory.
-- Each JSON file should contain an array named `stellenangebote` with job listings, where each listing includes a `company` field.
+- JSON structure: Both files should include an array named `stellenangebote` with `company` fields in listings.
-- Run `DubChecker` to print a list of duplicate company names to the console.
+- Execution: Run `DubChecker` to list duplicate company names.

-## Key Functionality

-- Parses two JSON files to extract company names.
-- Compares company names across the two lists to identify duplicates.
-- Removes duplicate entries from the resulting list of duplicates and prints the unique duplicates.
+This structured documentation provides a clear overview of each component and utility tool involved in the application, ensuring ease of understanding and use.

 ## Usage